kungfulon/blog/content/ctf-writeups/uiu-ctf/2023/writeup.md

 `check_mnt` is used to check if the path is in the same mount namespace as the current task's mount namespace.
 By removing this check, the patch allows cross loopback mounting between different mount namespaces.

+> Mount namespace isolates the mount table.
+Changes to the mount table inside a namespace will not be visible to other namespaces.

 ```diff
 From 9946c9e1e098884064df8a394a6ef992c94d21e6 Mon Sep 17 00:00:00 2001